You can’t compartmentalize God. Trust me, I’ve tried.

-I’ve realized lately that I’m only letting him into the parts of my life that I ‘think’ he would (or should) be concerned with.
+I’ve realized lately that I’m only letting Him into the parts of my life that I ‘think’ He would (or should) be concerned with.

 Let me give you some examples:

 For the longest time, I held God at arm’s length when working through my anxiety.
-I only partially “cast my cares upon him” like scripture tells me to do in 1 Peter 5:7.
+I only partially “cast my cares upon him” as scripture tells me to do in 1 Peter 5:7.
 Why?
 Because it wasn’t God’s fault that I had spent my life living in perfectionist mode or that I hadn’t learned proper calming techniques to keep my angry outbursts under control.

 Your Struggles Are Not Insignificant to God

-You see, I kept these compartments separated because I felt like these things are insignificant to God or are things I’ve allowed to happen, so why should he have to clean up after me?
+You see, I kept these compartments separated because I felt like these things are insignificant to God or are things I’ve allowed to happen, so why should He have to clean up after me?

 We Limit Ourselves From Receiving

-We are limiting his capabilities.
+We are limiting His capabilities.

 We are limiting our intimacy with Him.